EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 Energy flows through society enable economic activity and facilitate human flourishing.
-To understand economic growth and human well-being, the field of energy analysis (SEA) evaluates energy flows from the primary stage
+To understand economic growth and human well-being, the field of energy analysis evaluates energy flows from the primary stage
 (coal, oil, natural gas)
 to the final stage